mitchv2020/QuestToolbox/README.md

 # Known Bugs/Problems
 - Resizing the window will break the ui (to fix this just choose any option)
 - Custom recording FPS is broken/unstable
-- When inputting the directory of an APK in sideloading, it will crash if the directory/file name has a space in it.
+- When inputting the directory of an APK in sideloading, it will crash if the directory/file name has a space in it. (added quotation marks does not work)
 - Choosing Default Resolution in the changing quest resoultion options is the wrong resolution